core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 New entries can be added to the registration by Expert Review as defined in {{RFC8126}}.
-Experts should exercise their own good judgment, with the same guidelines as used for SenML units (Section 12.1 of {{RFC8428}}), but without applying the rules 4 and 5.
+Experts should exercise their own good judgment, with the same guidelines as used for SenML units (Section 12.1 of {{RFC8428}}), but without applying the rules 4, 5, and 8.
+Note that rule 7 limits the use of what could be understood as prefixes on their own, not the use of prefixes inside secondary unit names.
 Guidelines to the difference between units (which can go into the registry) and quantities are widely available, see for instance {{RS}}
 and {{BIPM}}.

 <!-- benefits of using the first one: can compare right away, no -->
 <!-- normalization step; but normalization is not that hard either -->
-SenML packs MAY, but SHOULD NOT, use secondary units in place of SenML units, where the exception of the "SHOULD NOT" lies in the context of specific existing data models that are based on these secondary units.
+As of SenML version 10 {{RFC8428}}, SenML packs are limited to using primary units in "u" fields.
+The use of secondary units in "u" fields MAY be enabled by indicating a new SenML version that specifically allows this and/or by using a field with a label name that ends with the "_" character ("must-understand" field) that specifically allows this.
+The definition of these versions and fields is outside the scope of the present specification.

+# Operational Considerations

+The secondary unit registry is expected to grow at a faster pace than the registry of primary unit names.
+It also is amenable to automatic interpretation, by making use of the scale and offset columns.

+Implementers may be tempted to equip each instance of their systems with code to download new versions of the registry from IANA frequently, in order to be able to make use of newly defined secondary unit names.
+This can create high load at IANA and a potential single point of failure.
+Instead of pulling the registry in each individual instance of the code, the software update mechanism (or a similar, less frequently triggered mechanism) SHOULD be used to disseminate updated units registries obtained from IANA towards the instances via common repositories.

 # Security Considerations {#seccons}